 Twin Cities Associate of Applied Science (AAS) Degree in Veterinary Technology

-The program includes 60 credit hours of study.
-In addition to the program-specific courses, students are required to complete 21 credit hours in General Education to fulfill the requirements of an AAS degree.
+The five-semester Veterinary Technology degree requires 60 credit hours of study, which includes 21 credit hours of required General Education courses.
 Full-time students following the recommended curriculum outline can complete the program in 21 months.
-The maximum allowable timeframe to complete this program based upon full-time status is 30 months.
+The maximum allowable timeframe to complete this program (based on full-time status) is 30 months.

-Launch your career potential by enrolling in the AAS in Veterinary Technology degree program.
-You can learn more about specific financial aid programs (available to those who qualify) on our Financial Aid & Scholarships pages, or by contacting us to request more information.
+The first step toward launching your career in Veterinary Technology is to apply today.
+You can learn more about financial aid options, available to those who qualify, by visiting our Financial Aid and Scholarships pages, or by contacting us to request more information.